 For the past 18 years, CTVS surgeons, known for their valvular work, have led the south United States in number of Ross procedures performed with over 350 completed to date.
 They have performed the Ross procedure since 1990 and have a mortality rate of less then 3%.
 CTVS surgeons were first in the world to perform a Ross procedure for endocarditis (infection of the heart valve) with 100% cure rate.
-President of CTVS, John Oswalt, MD, was the first surgeon in Texas to do the Ross Procedure.
+Retired cardiac surgeon and past president of CTVS, John Oswalt, MD, was the first surgeon in Texas to perform the Ross Procedure.
 Dr. Oswalt has traveled extensively throughout the United States and Europe, training surgeons on the Ross procedure.
 He has also served as faculty on surgical symposia, teaching the implantation of the homograft and the Ross procedure.

 The Ross procedure is a special procedure that uses the patient’s own pulmonary valve to replace the diseased aortic valve.
 The patient’s pulmonary valve is replaced with a cryopreserved cadaveric pulmonary valve.
 The longevity of the valve is superior to that of other biologic valves and there is no need for anticoagulation.
 (View a detailed drawing: “What happens during a Ross procedure?“)

 What devices are used during the Ross procedure?

 The Ross procedure is done using cardiopulmonary bypass, which allows the surgeon to stop the heart and still continue to perfuse the body with oxygenated blood.

 Who is the ideal candidate for the Ross procedure?